mitgobla/pinterest-data-pipeline347/README.md

 One improvement I could make to my Databricks Notebook code is finding repetitive code, and creating a function from it.
 However, for sake of clarity of what I was performing on each step, I kept it how it is, and these transformations or queries could need to be adjusted depending on the requirements.

 While there is similarities to PySpark and Pandas for data transformations and cleaning, I did find I had to research into PySpark more to understand how to join statements together to get the results I wanted.
 Additionally, I discovered that the PySpark version on the Databricks cluster was running a few versions behind, so I looked up an alternative for finding the `median`, in this case `perentile_approx`.

+### Airflow

+Creating a DAG and uploading it was a trivial process, especially as there is extensive documentation on Airflow's website with numerous examples.
+In this case, my workflow is simple, just running one task, which executes a single Databricks Notebook.
+A future improvement could be to execute each notebook I created in the order I want, such as gathering data, cleaning data, and then lastly querying data.
+At the moment, the notebooks run dependencies on other noteobooks themselves.